-In the grand scheme of things, both of them are quite modern dogs.
-Even DNA testing can be inconclusive when trying to tell the two apart—that’s how close their diverging paths are.
+Both of them are quite modern dogs in the grand scheme of things.
+Even DNA testing can be inconclusive when telling the two apart—that’s how close their diverging paths are.

 Regardless, though, of what physically distinguishes the Am Staff from the American Pit Bull Terrier, there is a least one major difference by name: one breed (the Am Staff) is recognized by the American Kennel Club and can compete in all of its events; the other (the Pit Bull Terrier) is not.

 There is also the difference of heritage: while the Am Staff has not been known as a fighting dog for some time now, the American Pit Bull Terrier continues to be used in illegal matches to this day.